venabhi/project1/pics/README.md

 # API REQUEST
 Axios is the package to make the network requests predictable and install the axios import on the file

+# REFS
+will get the acces to a single dom element